AzureCosmosDB/scenario-based-labs/Retail/Demo step-by-step - Cosmos DB scenario-based demo - Retail.md

 1. For each `buy` event, you should receive an email

 > NOTE: You could receive quite a `few` emails.

+## Exercise 3: Explore Contoso Movie Store

+Duration: 15 minutes

+Synopsis: You will show your attendees the Contoso Movies store.
+It is an ecommerce site setup using Cosmos DB as its data store.
+In addition, Azure Functions are monitoring the `changefeed` of Cosmos DB to execute reporting and notification activities.
+A second function is in charge of providing recommendations based on the logged in user.
+This function calls logic and pre-calculated offline AI models based on user behavior to make movie recommendations.

+### Task 1: Explore the Contoso Movie Store

+1. Open the deployed Conotos Movie web site

+> NOTE: This should have opened as part of the `demo` mode setup script.

+1. Mention that you are not logged in as any user and the results that are being displayed are based on the **top** purchased items in the Cosmso database.

+1. In the top navigation, select the **Login** link

+1. Mention that there are several pre-populated _personalities_.
+Select the **COMEDY@CONTOSOMOVIES.COM** personality

+1. Mention that you now have targeted movies based on two different algorithms (Association and Collaborative)

+1. In the top navigation, select the **COMEDY@CONTOSOMOVIES.COM** link, then select **SWITCH**

+1. Change the user to the **DRAMA@CONTOSOMOVIES.COM** user.
+Note how the recommendations are different from the comedy user.

+### Task 2: Create a new personality

+1. In the top navigation, select the **DRAMA@CONTOSOMOVIES.COM** link, then select **SWITCH**

+1. Select **New User**.
+This will create a session as a new user that has no implict ratings (no actions have been generated).

+1. Point out that you have no **Association** or **Collaboration** recommendations.

+1. Click on a few movies in the portal, then select **Add to Cart** for a random set.
+These actions will generate events for the new user.

+1. Click **Home**, you should now see recommendations displayed.

+>NOTE:  Some movies may not have a corresponding similarity or assocations depending on the randomness of the Databricks notebook execution.
+You may need to click on a few movies before you see any recommendations.

 ## After the hands-on lab